SwanHub/Unbeatable-TicTacToe/README.md

 That's it!
 Works well.
 I could have created a few more methods for the purposes of cleanliness and order.
 C'est la vie.

-For a full report on the 17 hours it took to program this game... here's an article on Medium (also my first tech-blog attempt):

 All comments, questions, concerns, suggestions welcome.
 Looking to collaborate on projects so reach out if you want to make something cool.